 Are All Goodyear RV Tires Bad?

 Not all Goodyear tires that can fit on RVs are bad quality.
-But the history of tread separation issues across many different tire models should concern potential customers.
+However, the history of tread separation issues across many different tire models should concern potential customers.

 The fact that Goodyear knew as early as 2002 that they were making defective tires and continued to market them for two more decades before they chose (or were forced) to recall the G159 RV-size tire is a red flag.